 Description The Program provides supportive services and Tenant Based Rental Assistance (TBRA) to HOPWA-Eligible Clients living in the Samaritan Villages Apartments, the Samaritan House Single Room Occupancy Facility, and in scattered-site rental-voucher supported housing.
 The supportive services include case management and housing counseling.
 Program services may also include congregate meals; medical case management; substance abuse counseling; medical transportation; recreational and social programs; educational programs; and life and job skills programs.
 TBRA includes long-term monthly rental assistance.
-Clients must be Income Eligible according to HUD guidelines, live in a rental unit that passes habitability inspections, and have an identified housing need as determined by the client's case manager.
-HOPWA Funds will pay for direct assistance for TBRA clients.
-HOPWA Funds will be used to pay for a percentage of supportive services, salaries, and fringe benefits, associated with the Program.
-HOPWA Funds will also be used to pay for the operational expenses of the Agency's SRO Facility located at 929 Hemphill Street, Fort Worth, TX 76104.
+Clients must be income eligible according to HUD guidelines, live in a rental unit that passes habitability inspections, and have an identified housing need as determined by the client's case manager.
+HOPWA funds will be used to pay for a percentage of supportive services, salaries, and fringe benefits, associated with the program.
+HOPWA funds will also be used to pay for the operational expenses of the Agency's SRO Facility located at 929 Hemphill Street, Fort Worth, TX 76104.
 Operational expenses consist of salaries and fringe benefits for property management and maintenance staff.
-No more than 7% of the HOPWA Funds will be used to pay for administrative costs, including salaries and fringe benefits and City-required insurance associated with the Program.
-The Program will provide services to HOPWA-Eligible clients residing in Tarrant, Johnson, Parker, Wise, Hood and Somervell counties.
-Target Date 09/30/2023 Estimate the number and type of families that will benefit from the proposed activities 114 HOPWA-eligible clients (including 18 TBRA clients) Location Description Tarrant County Samaritan Housing, 929 Hemphill St., Fort Worth, TX 76104

-Planned Activities HOPWA funds will pay for direct assistance for TBRA clients.
-HOPWA Funds will be used to pay for a percentage of supportive service salaries and fringe benefits, associated with the Program.
-HOPWA funds will also be used to pay for the operational expenses of the Agency's SRO Facility located at 929 Hemphill St, Fort Worth, TX 76104.
+No more than 7% of the HOPWA funds will be used to pay for administrative costs, including salaries and fringe benefits and City-required insurance associated with the program.
+The program will provide services to HOPWA-eligible clients residing in Tarrant, Target Date Johnson, Parker, Wise, Hood and Somervell counties.
+9/30/2023 Estimate the number and type of families that will benefit from the proposed activities 114 HOPWA-eligible clients (including 18 TBRA clients) Location Description Tarrant County Samaritan Housing, 929 Hemphill St., Fort Worth, TX 76104 Planned Activities HOPWA funds will pay for direct assistance for TBRA clients.
+HOPWA funds will be used to pay for a percentage of supportive service salaries and fringe benefits, associated with the program.
+HOPWA funds will also be used to pay for the operational expenses of the agency's SRO Facility located at 929 Hemphill St., Fort Worth, TX 76104.
 Operational expenses consist of salaries and fringe benefits for property management and maintenance staff.
 No more than 7% of the HOPWA funds will be used to pay for administrative costs, including salaries and fringe benefits and City-required insurance associated with the program.

-17 Project Name 22-23 HOPWA - CFW Neighborhood Services Department Target Area Citywide Goals Supported Homeless Services Needs Addressed Services and Housing for Homeless Funding HOPWA: \$650,000 Rental Assistance (TBRA) to HOPWA-Eligible The Program provides supportive services and Tenant Based Rental Assistance (TBRA) to HOPWA-Eligible clients residing in Tarrant, Johnson, Parker, Wise, Hood, and Somervell counties.
-Target Date 09/30/2023 Estimate the number and type of families that will benefit from the proposed activities 50 HOPWA-eligible clients City of Fort Worth Neighborhood Services (Neighborhood Improvement Division), 908 Monroe St., Fort Worth, TX 76102 Planned Activities The funds will provide administrative support and tenant-based rental assistance with supportive services for HOPWA-eligible clients.
+17 Project Name 22-23 HOPWA - CFW NSD Target Area Citywide Goals Supported Homeless Services Needs Addressed Services and Housing for Homeless Funding HOPWA: \$650,000 Description The program provides supportive services and Tenant-Based Rental Assistance (TBRA) to HOPWA-eligible clients residing in Tarrant, Johnson, Parker, Wise, Hood, and Somervell counties.
+Target Date 9/30/2023 Estimate the number and type of families that will benefit from the proposed activities 50 HOPWA-eligible clients Location Description City of Fort Worth Neighborhood Services (Neighborhood Improvement Division), 908 Monroe St., Fort Worth, TX 76102 Planned Activities The funds will provide administrative support and tenant-based rental assistance with supportive services for HOPWA-eligible clients.
 HOPWA funds will pay for staff salaries and fringe benefit costs, training, and related essential supplies and transportation costs.